-Update on Autism & ADHD Right to Choose services - January 2026
+Update on Autism and ADHD Right to Choose services - April 2026

 Under the national NHS Choice Framework, people have the right to choose the provider that will carry out their autism or ADHD assessment and treatment via any provider (including independent providers) where they have an NHS contract and provide equivalent work elsewhere.